naturalnetworks/chatbot/readme.md

 See https://cloud.google.com/functions/docs/configuring/max-instances for more information.

+> I've included instructions below on how to deploy this as a 'Cloud Run' service which offers up better cold start performance

 ### API Keys and Secrets

 In this case Environment Variables are being used - not particularly good practice, it's simple but not scalable.